+TetGen [32] is an open source solution to generating tetrahedral meshes from our triangle surface input.
 Each surface generated from the isosurfacing step is combined into a single mesh and provided as input to TetGen.
-If the model has holes or self intersecting faces, TetGen will fail and point out where such problems occur in the mesh.
-In practice we iterate over the previous steps until we have usable input.
+If the model has holes or self intersecting faces TetGen will fail and point out where such problems occur in the mesh.
+In practice we iterate over the previous steps until we have useable input.

-The quality of the output mesh is typically lower than meshes generated by some commercial tetrahedral packages [28].
-However, TetGen can refine specified areas more or less densely.
-Separate regions can be tagged and remapped to the original material types and the entire volume will be tetrahedralized according to the input criteria.
-The ease with which additional points and surfaces can be added as additional constraints is particularly useful for generating meshes for doing simulations.
+TetGen can refine specified areas more or less densely.
+Separate regions can be tagged and remapped to the original material types.
+The entire volume will be tetrahedralized according to the input criteria.
+TetGen is a great tool for incorporation into a research meshing pipeline because of it's ready availability and the flexibility of the interface, i.e. the ease with which additional points and surfaces can be added as additional constraints is particularly useful for generating meshes for doing simulations.
+The quality of the output mesh is typically lower than meshes generated by some commercial tetrahedral packages [25], but because of fewer licensing restrictions it is a convenient alternative.